ASTM C143 Compliant Slump Cone, Steel

 Types of Slump

-1. True Slump: The slumped concrete subsides evenly, good workability and uniform consistency.
+True Slump: The slumped concrete subsides evenly, good workability and uniform consistency.
+The sides of the concrete can bulge out during a True Slump.

-2. Shear Slump: The slumped concrete shears and slips sideways, often due to lack of cohesion or too much water.
+Shear Slump: The slumped concrete shears and slips sideways, often due to insufficient cohesion or too much water.
+Portions may fall away to the sides in a Shear Slump.

-3. Collapse Slump: The slumped concrete collapses completely, the mix is too wet and lacks stability.
+Collapse Slump: The slumped concrete collapses completely, mix is too wet and lacks stability.
+Slumps greater than 9 inches may indicate a lack of cohesion and affect the reliability of the test results.

 Importance of Concrete Slump Test